DFE-Digital/itt-mentor-services/docs/feature-flags.md

 ## General principles

-- We use the gem [Flipflop](https://github.com/voormedia/flipflop) to manage feature flags
+- We use the gem [Flipper](https://github.com/flippercloud/flipper) to manage feature flags, note that we do not use Flipper cloud.
 - Developers are responsible for changing / maintaining feature flags using rake tasks

 ## How to

 ### Create a feature flag

-- Add the feature to `features.rb` There is a basic example in the comments of that doc.
-See [Flipflop](https://github.com/voormedia/flipflop) docs for more detail.
+- Create a migration to create your feature flag in the database, you can use `Flipper.add(:feature_name)` to do this.
 - The feature will be turned off by default.
 - Start using it in your code
 - Use Rake tasks (see below) to enable / disable feature flags.